-Now that I’ve sent the first exam over to the copy center, I thought it would be a good time to reflect on my new approach with the Intro Cell Bio class.
+Now that I’ve sent the first exam over to the copy center, I thought it would be a good time to reflect on my with the Intro Cell Bio class.
 In short, I set out to lecture far less, expect students to read in advance, and use class time to work problems, questions, and (small) case studies.
 So how’s it going, and where can I improve?

 I have definitely been refraining from long lectures so far, with the longest one clocking in around 30 min (I think).
 I’m really trying to focus on the highlights from the text and respond to student confusion.
 The material thus far has not been all that challenging, so I anticipate more student questions as we move deeper into the material.
 It’s amazing to watch the class though, and even after 20 min of talking at them, some of them are clearly disengaging, especially if there are no slides.
 I have prepared slides for last two topics, and that seems to keep their interest up longer, plus I think they feel secure knowing better what to “put down” in their notes.